Rosuav/TwitchTips/Glossary.md

 Your choice of operating system dictates some of the software you can use, but other software ("cross-platform") can be run on many OSes.

+### Noise

+In statistics, "noise" is any variation that has no real meaning.
+For instance, you might ask OBS to broadcast at approximately 4000Kbps, but your actual bitrate varies from 3915Kbps to 4113Kbps; this is still basically 4000, and the difference is "just noise".
+Viewer figures changing from 25 to 30 to 22 to 27 is also a whole lot of noise; the figure is basically stable.

 ### Resolution

 The number of pixels in the image you're sending.
 Most viewers aren't going